Free Ancient-history books (you pay shipping, in the US only)

 I have been buying ancient-history books for over 40 years.
 It is time to pass some along to the next generation.

 How it works: Shipping, media-mail, in the US only.
-Small books are totally free if you have already paid basic postage for an order from my page on ancient-coin books: http://augustuscoins.com/numislit.html (There the first book or catalog costs the basic postage of $3.50 to ship)
+Small books are totally free (and will be marked as such) if you have already paid basic postage for an order from my page on ancient-coin books: http://augustuscoins.com/numislit.html (There the first book or catalog costs the basic postage of $3.50 to ship)

 or if you paid basic postage for an ancient coin from: http://augustuscoins.com/index.html